harbanery/go-fiber-api-marketplace/README.md

 Here is a list of available endpoints:

-1. Users
+1. Auth

-   - GET /users: Get a list of all users.
+   - GET /register: Get a list of all users.

    - GET /users/{id}: Get a user by ID.